department-of-veterans-affairs/vagov-content/pages/life-insurance/update-beneficiaries-update-rewrite.md

 You should review your VA life insurance beneficiary <strong>at least once a year</strong>. <br><br>

-You should also review your life insurance beneficiary when one of these life events occurs:
+You should also review your life insurance beneficiary when one of these life events happens:

 - Marriage
 - Divorce